Straight to the Point

 Why We're the Experts

-- Jesse Raub was Serious Eats' commerce writer and spent over 15 years working in the specialty coffee industry.
+- Jesse Raub was a writer for Serious Eats and spent over 15 years working in the specialty coffee industry.
 He was our in-house coffee expert and regularly tested coffee gear for this site.

-- For this review, we interviewed Dr. Thom Huppertz, a professor of Dairy Science and Technology at Wageningen University in the Netherlands and editor-in-chief of the International Dairy Journal.
+- For a previous version of this story, we interviewed Dr. Thom Huppertz, a professor of dairy science and editor-in-chief of the International Dairy Journal.
+We kept his quotes in here for helpful clarification.